-Under equality law trade unions are liable for harassment or victimisation committed by their members and workers..
+Under equality law employers are liable for harassment or victimisation committed by their workers unless they can show that they took all reasonable steps to prevent such behaviour.

 The GMB recognises that there are multiple measures that can help prevent all types of sexual harassment.
 The GMB commits to action including but not limited to: